How to Make a Suit Last Forever

 Most men have the habit of hanging their bag over their shoulder.
 While this may be more practical, you should avoid doing it if you want your suit to last longer.

-Just place your bag on your shoulder and take a look at the mirror.
+Just place your bag on your shoulder and take a look in the mirror.
 You’ll see that your bag will always be over the same place - the shoulder and lapel.
 So, these parts of your jacket will start to wear and tear and you are going to need to buy a new suit soon.

 A far better option is to simply hold your bag in one hand.
 Just remember that this is all a matter of habit and that by doing it, you will be prolonging your jacket's life.